 - Wrap each bundle with a slice of bacon, tucking the end of the bacon strip underneath the bundle to keep it in place.

 - Arrange the wrapped beans in the baking tray with space between each one.
 Bake in the preheated oven for around 10 minutes until golden and crispy.

 - Transfer them to a plate and optionally drizzle with balsamic vinegar and sprinkle with fresh parsley.
 Serve hot!

 Depending on the size of your green beans, the number in each bunch will vary.
 This recipe should make 6 bunches, so divide your beans up accordingly.

 On average, 1 pound of green beans contains between 35 to 40 individual pieces.
 So, you may need as few as 6 beans in each wrap.

 Can I Substitute the Bacon?

 Yes!
-There are so many alternatives you can use to wrap your delicious green bean bundles.
+You can use many alternatives to wrap your delicious green bean bundles.